SheepooX/Zupl/README.md

 # Main features

-* Displays your subjects based on your class and groups (language, P.E., etc.)
+* Displays your lessons based on your class and groups
 * Tells you the classroom location which is handy for new students
 * Notifies you when something changes (configurable)
-* Notifies you before the next lesson starts (also configurable)
+* Notifies you before the next lesson starts (configurable)

 # UI